Kaeboon/Autodocking/README.md

 # Autodocking
 This is a project for my NUS undergraduate EG2605 UROP, to build an auto docking functionality to allow the SDR mobile robot provided by Solustar Pte Ltd to dock with charging station using visual input to detect AR tag and using PI-control to adjust wheel velocity.
-I uses ROS melodic for this project.
 The robot should start docking from 1.5 meter in front of the tag.
 The motivation is to let the robot complete all its navigation task, then return to this position, then start to dock to the charging station.

+This project is developed using Ubuntu 18.04 and ROS1 Melodic.

 You may watch the actual SDR docking testruns here: [youtubelink](https://www.youtube.com/watch?v=4Hauzwl-VmU)